mrsimonsen/SimoGrader/README.md

 	* Contains details for the program to access GitHub, and the prefix of repos to clone.
 * setup.sh
 	* Sets up a Linux machine (empty CodeAnywhere container) with Python, Java, and C++
-    * do not run in replit
+    * do not run in replit, already has python 3.8.3 + openjdk 11.0.7
+    * no sudo access
+    * pip --upgrade pip, install PyGithub, python-dotenv
+    * unsure about adding hamcrest and junit to java path
 * grade.sh
 	* Runs simogit then autograde.
 Removes the cloned repos when finished.